 - 2-18.
 A memorandum of nomination with regional command endorsement (see example in Appendix E).
 Individuals must be nominated by their unit/organizational leadership.
-Nomination letters must include verification that the nominated Soldier meets Army height and weight standards as prescribed in AR 600-9, The Army Body Composition Program, and reflects the Army Core Values. - 2-19.
+Nomination letters must include verification that the nominated Soldier meets Army height and weight standards as prescribed in AR 600-9, The Army Body Composition Program, and reflects the Army Core Values.
+If a Soldier enters multiple categories, the same nomination memo may be used, but the nominator must include separate paragraphs indicating why the Soldir is being nominated for each category specifically. - 2-19.
 The KLW entry form (digitally signed), memorandums, and all other DVIDS exempt required paperwork must be scanned in or provided as one single PDF document.
 The naming convention will follow the example in Appendix C. - 2-20.
-An official digital photo, head and waist-up digital photograph of the entrant must be sent up as a separate file (.JPG, .JPEG, .PNG) with the PDF document.
-The photo is not judged as part of the packet, but submission ensures photos of winners are available for recognition purposes.
+A digital photo, head and shoulders, of the entrant must be submitted as a separate file (.JPG, .JPEG, .PNG) with the PDF document.
+The photo is not judged as part of the packet, but is required to ensure program and awards ceremony recognition.
 Soldiers must wear ASU Class-A uniform or AGSU; deployed Soldiers may wear duty uniforms.
 Civilians must submit a head and shoulders color photo. - 2-21.
 A one-page chronological biography of the nominee, written in third person, beginning with current position and recent accomplishments. - 2-22.
-Copyrighted material usage memorandums or information pages must be included in the PDF document. - 2-23.
+Copyrighted material usage memorandums or information pages must be included in the PDF document.

+- 2-23.
 Soldiers participating in the "Of the Year" categories, require the following additional documentation: - DA Form 705, Army Physical Fitness Test Scorecard. - Personnel with a permanent medical profile may compete as long as they do not violate their profile by participating.
-These personnel take the APFT and any alternate event in accordance with their profile and APFT instructions.
-The average score of completed events will be used as the score for events they are unable to complete and as the score for any alternate cardio event.

-- Weapons Scorecard: DA Form 3595 or DA Form 5790 (Weapons Scorecard for M16/M4); or DA 85-R (Weapons Scorecard for M249); or DA Form 88 or DA Form 5704 (Weapons Scorecard for M9). - Memorandum for Record signed by the first CSM in the chain of command annotating the completion time of a 12-mile ruck march. - All entrants must successfully complete the march with 35lbs dry weight. - The 12-mile road march must be executed in the OCP/ACU uniform with approved boots.
+These personnel will take the APFT/ACFT and any alternate event in accordance with their profile and APFT/ACFT instructions.
+The average score of completed events will be used as the score for events they are unable to complete and as the score for any alternate cardio event. - Weapons Scorecard: DA Form 3595 or DA Form 5790 (Weapons Scorecard for M16/M4); or DA 85-R (Weapons Scorecard for M249); or DA Form 88 or DA Form 5704 (Weapons Scorecard for M9). - Memorandum for Record signed by the first CSM in the chain of command annotating the completion time of a 12-mile ruck march. - All entrants must successfully complete the march with 35lbs dry weight. - The 12-mile road march must be executed in the OCP/ACU uniform with approved boots.
 The ruck march is to be conducted the same way as a forced march and is not tactical in nature.
 No assigned weapons or extra TA-50 gear is required to complete this event. - There is no minimum time required to complete the 12-mile ruck march.
-This event will be scored on a sliding scale, with more points awarded to those individuals who complete event in the fastest times. - Personnel with a permanent medical profile are still permitted to compete but must submit a copy of their valid permanent profile in lieu of the memorandum for record.
-These individuals will receive a baseline score for the ruck march portion of the scorecard.
+This event will be scored on a sliding scale, with more points awarded to those individuals who complete event in the fastest times. - Personnel with a permanent medical profile, a pregnancy or post-partum profile, or an authorized extended temporary profile that is exempt from a medical review board are still permitted to compete but must submit a copy of their valid permanent profile in lieu of the memorandum for record.
+These individuals will receive a baseline score for the ruck march portion of the scorecard. - The weapons qualification and ruck march must be completed in the calendar year of the competition (between January 1, 2021 and December 31, 2021).